 Policy for application to endorsable subspecialties in General Adult Psychiatry training

-The Royal College approves endorsements with the GAP CCT in the following areas:
+The GMC approves CCT endorsements associated with General Psychiatry training in the following areas:

 - Liaison Psychiatry